alex4200/PyBlock/README.md

 This is a dry run.
 If you are happy with the coordinates, add '--no-test' to the command.
 ```

-As only complete chunks can be copied, the final coordinates might differ slightly from the given coordinates.
+As only complete chunks will be copied, the final coordinates might differ slightly from the given coordinates.
 They have to be a multiple of 16 (which is the size of a chunk).

 If you are satisfied with the actual choice of coordinates, you need to add the option `--no-test` to make the actual changes:

 ```
-mc-copy --source 100 100 --dest 500 200 --size 40 40 --no-test
+pyblock copy --source 100 100 --dest 500 200 --size 40 40 --no-test
 ```

 You can even use a completly different world as a source!
 Just use the argument `--world-source` to copy from a different world.

 ```
-mc-copy --source 100 100 --dest 500 200 --size 40 40 --world-source /path/to/the/source/world --no-test
+pyblock copy --source 100 100 --dest 500 200 --size 40 40 --world-source /path/to/the/source/world --no-test
 ```